SurajCheema/PickASpace/README.md

 npx sequelize db:migrate
 ```

-## Step 5: Run Database seeders
+## Step 6: Run Database Seeders

-Run the Sequelize seeeders to set up the database dummy data:
+Run the Sequelize seeders to set up the database dummy data:

 ```sh
 cd backend
 npx sequelize-cli db:seed:all
 ```

-## Step 6: Run the Backend Server
+## Step 7: Run the Backend Server

 Navigate to the backend directory and start the server: